huanfez/Multi-robot-motion-planning-with-discrete-control/README.md

 Symbolic motion planning for multi-robot collision avoidance problem.
 The scenarios are 3 agents move in 5 five different environments.
 The collision was solved by decomposing concatenated inter collision situations and predifining all the possible atomic inter collision behaviors.

 Setup:
-1)You need to setup the environment variables in your computer for NuSMV enter into the system and user environment variables interface, add the NuSMV include and bin
+You need to setup the environment variables in your computer for NuSMV enter into the system and user environment variables interface, add the NuSMV include and bin

 user Variables --> new